beaconcloud/frontend-boilerplate/README.md

-# francis-boilerplate
+# frontend-boilerplate

-Ease your development pains with francis-boilerplate.
+Ease your development pains with frontend-boilerplate.

 Just copy the entire directory and rename as needed.